- Type

 Anchorhead’s puzzles serve the story rather than blocking it.
 You’re never solving a sliding tile puzzle for its own sake — you’re figuring out how to access the next piece of the mystery.
 Many solutions feel less like adventure game logic and more like the desperate improvisation of someone in genuine danger.

 That said, some puzzles rely on timing that can lock you out of victory if you’ve missed earlier steps.
 The game spans three days with a soft time limit, and certain actions must happen in sequence.
-Save often, and in multiple slots.
-The 2018 commercial release smoothed some rough edges, but the original’s unforgiving nature remains part of its identity.

 The Horror